gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Save the transaction hash.
 You will be needing it in the next step.

-## 4. Get a proof of token the burn from the Creditcoin Oracle
+## 4. Get a proof of the token burn from the Creditcoin Oracle

-Great, we've burned our tokens!
-But how do we prove it?
+Great, we've burned some tokens!
+But how can we prove it?
 Most cross-chain bridges rely on a _centralized_, _trusted_ approach: one service or company handles all the token burns on the _source chain_ and is responsible for distributing the same amount of tokens on the target chain.
-This can be an issue, since nothing is preventing that company from censoring certain transactions or even stealing funds.
+This can be an issue, since nothing is preventing that company from censoring certain transactions or even stealing funds!
 Web3 was made to be _trustless_ and _decentralized_, let's make it that way 😎.

 Now that we've burnt funds on Sepolia, we need to create a proof of that token burn using the Creditcoin Decentralized Oracle.
 We do this by submitting an _oracle query_.
 Run the following